Blastocystis: Life cycle

 The supposed life cycle begins with ingestion of the cyst form.
 After ingestion, the cyst develops into other forms which may in turn re-develop into cyst forms.
 Through human faeces, the cyst forms enter the external environment and are transmitted to humans and other animals via the faecal–oral route, repeating the entire cycle.

 Obtaining and culturing Blastocystis

 The ATCC maintains a collection of Blastocystis isolates.
 Some records show whether the isolates were obtained from symptomatic or asymptomatic carriers.
 As yet, no publication has identified the subtypes of most of the ATCC isolates, which are mostly axenic.
-Researchers have reported that patients with Irritable bowel syndrome (IBS) may provide a reliable source for xenic Blastocystis isolates.
+Researchers have reported that patients with irritable bowel syndrome may provide a reliable source for xenic Blastocystis isolates.
 Some researchers have reported being able to culture Blastocystis from 46% of IBS patients.
 Researchers have described different culture mechanisms for growing Blastocystis.
 Colony growth on solid medium colonies on solid culture medium using a synthetic medium with added supplements have both been described.
 However, most cultivation is performed in liquid media of various types.